trueauracoral/GreaseMonkey-Redirect/README.md

 <!-- *WARNING: Some of these projects are hosted on Github, which uses proprietary JavaScript.
 Fortunately, it is not necessary to view repositories, so you can disable it.* -->

 - [Nitter](https://github.com/zedeus/nitter), a libre frontend to Twitter.
-- [Invidious](https://github.com/iv-org/invidious), a libre frontend to Youtube.
+- [Invidious](https://github.com/iv-org/invidious), a libre frontend to YouTube.
 - [Teddit](https://codeberg.org/teddit/teddit), a libre frontend to Reddit.
 - [Librarian](https://codeberg.org/librarian/librarian), a libre frontend to Odysee.
 - [Bibliogram](https://sr.ht/~cadence/bibliogram/), a libre frontend to Instagram. **(Bibliogram is abandoned)**